LEGO® organism project, Vol. IV: Fungi & Plantae

 Representative for: Basidiomycota.

 Lego trick, connection via axle: I connected these two pieces with an axle.
+This technique comes in handy when you need to connect pieces with opposite facing studs.

 Mold